Graduate Student Manual

 Submit this form to Graduate Coordinator prior to scheduling the oral comprehensive exam.

-- RESULTS OF THE WRITTEN AND ORAL COMPREHENSIVE EXAMS
+- (At Oral Comprehensive Exam) RESULTS OF THE WRITTEN AND ORAL COMPREHENSIVE EXAMS

 The Graduate School sends this form to the Graduate Coordinator when the Graduate School has been notified that the oral exam has been scheduled.
 (The Graduate Coordinator must notify the Graduate School of the exam date at least two weeks before the exam.)
 The Graduate Coordinator sends copies of the completed form back to the Graduate School.

-- APPLICATION FOR ADMISSION TO CANDIDACY -- Ph.D.
+- (At Oral Comprehensive Exam) APPLICATION FOR ADMISSION TO CANDIDACY -- Ph.D.
 DEGREES

 This form is submitted to the Graduate Coordinator with the above report on comprehensive exam results.
-The residency requirement must have been completed and the Research Skills have to be completed before filing this application.
-It must be submitted at least 3 semesters before graduation.
+The residency requirement must have been completed before filing this application.

-- APPROVAL FORM FOR MASTER'S THESIS AND FINAL ORAL EXAMINATION
+- (At Defense) APPROVAL FORM FOR MASTER'S THESIS AND FINAL ORAL EXAMINATION

-Once the student's graduate committee approves the thesis and the student passes the final oral exam, one copy of this completed form is sent to the Graduate School by the major professor.
+Once the student's graduate committee approves the thesis and the student passes the final oral exam (thesis defense), one copy of this completed form is sent to the Graduate School by the major professor.

-- APPROVAL FORM FOR DOCTORAL DISSERTATION AND FINAL ORAL EXAMINATION
+- (At Defense) APPROVAL FORM FOR DOCTORAL DISSERTATION AND FINAL ORAL EXAMINATION

-Once the student's graduate committee approves the dissertation and the student passes the final oral exam, one copy of this completed form is sent to the Graduate School by the major professor.
+Once the student's graduate committee approves the dissertation and the student passes the final oral exam (dissertation defense), one copy of this completed form is sent to the Graduate School by the major professor.

 All science books and journals are housed in the Science Library in the Boyd Graduate Studies Research Center.
 Books may be checked out for 2 weeks: journals may not be taken out except by faculty.
 However most journals are available electronically to all UGA personnel via the E-Journals link on the UGA Library home page.
-Contact departmental accountant about copy services.
 Books and journals that are not in the library may be obtained through the Interlibrary Loan Service.
 Request for this service can be made online by searching for "Interlibrary Loan" on the UGA Library home page.
 All requests for this service must be approved by your Major Professor.
 If you encounter books or journals needed for your research or course work that are not in the library, please pass this information on to the Library via the "Request a Purchase" option under the "Services" link on the UGA Library homepage.
-Study carrels are available to graduate students needing them.
-Requests for carrel assignment should be made to the Circulation Librarian.
-Carrels are assigned on a semester basis and are intended for students in the process of writing their theses or dissertations.
+Study carrels are available to graduate students that are intended for students in the process of writing their theses or dissertation.
+Carrels are assigned on a semester basis and requests for carrel assignment should be made to the Circulation Librarian.